-Interest rates are falling so it’s really important that you earn the highest returns possible on the savings you need to dip into regularly.
+Interest rates have started to ease in recent months, so it’s really important to ensure you’re earning the highest returns possible on any savings you have, including those you need to dip into regularly.

 Here’s our rundown of how easy access savings accounts work and where you can find the best rates.